zamazan4ik/awesome-pgo/article/article.md

 Another awesome place to ask questions - compiler communities.
 Here I can recommend joining LLVM Discourse [forum](https://discourse.llvm.org/).

+One more hint to find PGO-related persons in project.
+If you see if in a project there is already PGO support in some way, `git blame` can help you to find a right person to ask PGO-related questions.
+Obvious tool but helpful enough to be mentioned here.

 ## Future plans and ideas

 I have several ideas about PGO and PLO's future improvements across the industry.
 Maybe something from my list will be so interesting to someone, that they eventually will be implemented.